MichaelCade/90DaysOfDevOps/Days/day78.md

 ![](Images/Day78_Monitoring1.png)

-As you can see from the above we have also ran a helm repo update, we are now ready to deploy Prometheus into our minikube environment using the `helm install stable prometheus-community/prometheus` command.
+As you can see from the above we have also run a helm repo update, we are now ready to deploy Prometheus into our minikube environment using the `helm install stable prometheus-community/prometheus` command.

 ![](Images/Day78_Monitoring2.png)

-After a couple of minutes you will see a number of new pods appear, for this demo I have deployed into the default namespace, I would normally push this to its own namespace.
+After a couple of minutes, you will see several new pods appear, for this demo, I have deployed into the default namespace, I would normally push this to its namespace.

 ![](Images/Day78_Monitoring3.png)